Kuttram 23: Plot

-A woman named Jessica arrives at the St. Thomas Church in Villivakkam, outskirts of Chennai, where she confesses her sins to a priest.
+A woman named Jessica arrives at a church and confesses her sins to a priest.
 The priest is murdered, while Jessica is abducted.

-In Chennai, ACP Vetrimaaran IPS is celebrating his elder brother Aravind and sister-in-law Abhinaya's wedding anniversary.
-Everyone in the family is happy except for Vetri's mother, who berates Abhinaya for not bearing her a grandchild despite many years of marriage life.
+In Chennai, ACP Vetrimaaran IPS is celebrating the wedding anniversary of his elder brother, Aravind, and sister-in-law, Abhinaya.
+Everyone in the family is happy except for Vetri's mother, who berates Abhinaya for not having borne her a grandchild despite many years of marriage.
 However, after undergoing treatment by a famous fertility specialist, Dr. Tulsi, Abhinaya finally becomes pregnant.
-While the rest of his family is in a celebratory mode, Vetri notices Abhinaya being moody most of the time.
+While the rest of his family celebrates, Vetri notices that Abhinaya is moody most of the time.

 Meanwhile, Vetri is put in charge of Jessica's abduction case and is assisted by Sub-Inspector Thirupathi.
 He suspects that there is a connection between the priest's murder and Jessica's disappearance.
-Vetri and Thirupathi visit Thendral, a teacher at the local preschool who was the first witness to the corpse of the dead priest.
-Thendral's family moves out of the city's outskirts and unknowingly into the apartment right opposite Vetri's home.
-Only then does Vetri realize that her family is finding a groom for her, and people will start questioning her morals if the police keeps on visiting her.
+Vetri and Thirupathi visit Thendral, a preschool teacher who was the first witness to the corpse of the dead priest.
+Thendral's family moves out of the city's outskirts and unknowingly into the apartment opposite Vetri's home.
+Only then does Vetri realize that her family is arranging a groom for her, and that people will start questioning her morals if the police keep visiting her.

-Eventually, Thendral reveals that she saw two vehicles that day outside the church: one belonging to Jessica and another black SUV driven by a group of mysterious young men.
-Thendral is attacked by a group of thugs driving a similar SUV but is saved by Vetri.
+Eventually, Thendral reveals that she saw two vehicles outside the church that day: one belonging to Jessica and another black SUV driven by a group of mysterious young men.
+Thendral is attacked by a group of thugs driving a similar SUV, but is saved by Vetri.
 After this incident, Vetri and Thendral start dating and fall for each other.
 At around the same time, Jessica's body is found at a landfill site, and it is revealed that she was pregnant at the time of her murder.
-Her husband, the director of a leading TV channel, simply claims that they have only recently tried to conceive.
+Her husband, the director of a leading TV channel, claims that they have only recently tried to conceive.

 Vetri's investigation soon leads them to a petrol bunk close to the church.
 The CCTV captured the men in the black SUV.
 At the same time, Thendral notices that the men are outside her apartment.
-She phones Vetri, who instructs her to shut all the doors and stay indoors.
-When Vetri shows up, the men have gone.
-When he goes home, he finds that Abhinaya has hanged herself to death.
+She calls Vetri, who instructs her to close all the doors and stay indoors.
+When Vetri arrives, the men have gone.
+When he goes home, he finds that Abhinaya has hanged herself.
 The police concludes that she committed suicide, since there was no sign of intrusion.
 At her funeral, Abhinaya's mother reveals that a few days ago, Abhinaya had asked her father for ₹50 lakh.